 Whether you are planting your latest plant find from the nursery or just preparing your beds for mulching, you should amend your soil with a good soil amendment.
 If you ask the average homeowner, they will describe their soil as pretty good.
 In actuality, most of the soils in our area are compacted, heavy clay, with little amounts of organic matter.
-Soil amendments such as compost and humus are made from organic material (previously living) that help aerate compacted soil, improve drainage, act as a storehouse for nutrients, help in root expansion and feed soil microorganisms.
+Soil amendments such as compost and hummus are made from organic material (previously living) that help aerate compacted soil, improve drainage, act as a storehouse for nutrients, help in root expansion, and feed soil microorganisms.
 Soil amendments can also help your plants grow better and healthier

 On larger projects such as when constructing new planting beds or adding a vegetable garden, use a pre-blended soil and compost mix such as Gasper’s organic soil blend (with Soil King leaf mold) or premium organic soil (with Earthmate, a nutrient-rich organic compost).
-Both are sold in cubic yard amounts, premixed, and can be delivered right to the house. (link to bulk delivery)These products should be spread upon the intended area and rototilled into the existing soil to a depth of 6-8 inches.
-In a raised bed situation, these soil mixes can be used to fill planters.
+Both are sold in cubic yard amounts, premixed, and can be delivered right to the house.
+You can find some on our bulk delivery page.
+These products should be spread on the intended area and rototilled into existing soil to a depth of 6- to 8-inches.
+In a raised bed situation, use soil mixes to fill planters.

-A better choice is mushroom soil, organic manure or a compost mix.
-These are rich in nutrients, longer lasting, and made from recycled agricultural products.
-At Gasper, we feel the best is Coast of Maine’s Bumper Crop ― a diverse mix of nutrient-rich ingredients such as worm casting, manures and seaweed.
-Bumper Crop will be a reservoir of nutrients that will continuously feed your plants, enrich your soil, and increase disease resistance in your plants.
+A better choice is mushroom soil, organic manure, or a compost mix.
+These are rich in nutrients, longer-lasting, and made from recycled agricultural products.
+At Gasper, we feel the best is Coast of Maine’s Bumper Crop ― a diverse mix of nutrient-rich ingredients such as worm casting, manures, and seaweed.
+Bumper Crop will be a reservoir of nutrients that will continuously feed your plants, enrich your soil, and increase disease resistance.
 A yearly top-dress around your plants or tilled into vegetable or flower gardens will deliver a “bumper crop” in your garden!